Looking after your information

 About the information used to invite you to the study

-The study used information from records of births – birth registration records and/or health records - held by government departments and agencies to invite you to the study.
-In England, Wales and Scotland, the study used birth registration and health records.
-In Northern Ireland, the study used health records only.
-Birth records are the information recorded when you registered your baby’s birth and obtained their birth certificate.
-Health records of births is the information recorded by the NHS when your baby was born.
+The study used records held by government departments and agencies to invite you to the study.
+In England, Wales and Scotland, the study used information from birth registration and health records.
+In Northern Ireland, the study used information from health records only.
+Birth registration records are the information recorded when you registered your baby’s birth and obtained their birth certificate.
+Health records from births are recorded by the NHS when your baby was born.

 Health records are also used to obtain up-to-date addresses.
 The study also uses information from health records about deaths and moves out of the UK so that people who have died or moved out of the country are not invited to take part.

 In England, Wales and Scotland, we hold your name, address and additional information about you and your baby from records of births.
 This may contain details of your and/or your baby’s race and ethnicity.
 In Northern Ireland, we hold your name, address, and your and your baby’s month and year of birth from health records.
 As well as inviting you to take part, this information is used to make sure the study represents the UK population, and to help us understand who does and doesn’t take part.

-We also receive address information from health records.
-Table 1 summarises the data that we hold about you and your baby from birth records.
+Table 1 in the privacy notice summarises the data that we hold about you and your baby from birth records.

-In Northern Ireland, the study will receive records of births from health records only from the Northern Ireland Maternity Information Systems, and updated address information from the National Health Application Infrastructure System in Northern Ireland.
-These records are held by the Northern Ireland Health Trusts and will be provided by the Northern Ireland Health and Social Care Business Services Organisation, acting on their behalf.
+In Northern Ireland, the study is provided with health records from births only for families in the study from the ENCOMPASS system, and updated address information from the Northern Ireland Digital Identity Service.
+This includes information about babies and mothers, but not fathers.
+These records are provided by the Northern Ireland Health and Social Care Business Services Organisation, acting on behalf of the Northern Ireland Health and Social Care Health Trusts.

 Table 1 in the privacy notice lists which organisations have provided the information that we hold about you and your baby from birth records.